Secret Rendezvous (song)

-"Secret Rendezvous" is the fourth single from American singer Karyn White's 1988 self-titled debut studio album.
+"Secret Rendezvous" is a song recorded by American singer Karyn White, from her debut studio album of the same name, and serves as the fourth single from the album.
 The song was written by Kenneth "Babyface" Edmonds, Antonio "L.A."
 Reid and Daryl Simmons, and produced by Reid and Babyface, who were at the peak of their success at the time as a songwriting and production team.

 In the United States, it went to number one on the Billboard dance chart.
 On other Billboard charts, "Secret Rendezvous" went to number four on the R&B chart and number six on the pop chart.
 It was White's biggest hit at that time.
 Overseas, it peaked at number 22 on the UK Singles Chart.